 Ensure that the file path and files being imported are from trusted sources.

-E.48 Library Signature [NSQ]
+6.49 Library Signature [NSQ]

-E.48.1 Applicability to language
+6.49.1 Applicability to language

 Python has an extensive API for extending or embedding Python using modules written in C, Java, and Fortran.
 Extensions themselves have the potential for vulnerabilities exposed by the language used to code the extension which is beyond the scope of this annex.

 Python does not have a library signature checking mechanism but its API provides functions and classes to help ensure that the signature of the extension matches the expected call arguments and types.
-See E.36 Subprogram Signature Mismatch [OTR].
+See 6.34 Subprogram Signature Mismatch [OTR].

-E.48.2 Guidance to language users
+6.49.2 Guidance to language users

 Use only trusted modules as extensions; and